-Grillo, Inzolia, Viognier
+Chardonnay, Inzolia, Viognier

-Grillo, Inzolia and Viognier, an intriguing blend of white grapes giving life to a complex and enveloping expression enhancing the proper Sicilian soul, rich in aromas and scents.
-The aromatic varieties of Western Sicily bring their fragrances in order to captivating giving pleasure to your palate.
+Chardonnay, Inzolia and Viognier, an intriguing blend of white grapes giving life to a complex and enveloping expression enhancing the proper Sicilian soul, rich in aromas and scents.
+The aromatic varieties of Western Sicily bring their fragrances in order to captivate and give pleasure to your palate.
 The fresh fruit and balsamic hints of Inzolia are completed with a memory of the dried flowers mixed on the background of notes of jasmine, apricot, peach and honeysuckle brought by Viognier.
 In the glass, this blend is surprising for its delicate drinkability and interesting minerality, an important balance obtained upstream, designed and already wanted in the vineyard, through agronomic management attentive to the needs of each plant, growing in the Borgo Guarini estate, located in the hinterland of the Trapani countryside.
 A white of undeniable pleasure, designed to fall in love with the palates of the most passionate winelovers.

-Grillo, Inzolia and Viognier, an intriguing blend of white grapes giving life to a complex and enveloping expression enhancing the proper Sicilian soul, rich in aromas and scents.
+Chardonnay, Inzolia and Viognier, an intriguing blend of white grapes giving life to a complex and enveloping expression enhancing the proper Sicilian soul, rich in aromas and scents.

-- Vine: Grillo, Inzolia and Viognier
+- Vine: Chardonnay, Inzolia and Viognier

 - Terroir: hilly